plumed-testcenter/plumed-testcenter/pages/timestep.md

 # Results

-The table below contains times at which each trajectory step should have ended based on the input timestep and the times that were output by the command above.
-If the PLUMED interface is working correctly these two sets of numbers should be identical.
+The table below contains times at which each trajectory step should have ended based on the input timestep and the times that were output by the command above in its first two columns.
+The third column is the difference between these two numbers divided by 0.0001.
+If the PLUMED interface is working correctly the first two columns of numbers should be identical.
+The third column should contain all zeros.